szymondziedziel/BashTomato/README.md

 - compatibility with different Androids based on installed ADB compatibility
 - works immediately after script started
-- bash is on most unix-like systems, so no additional configrations and dependencies needed
+- bash is on most unix-like systems, so no additional configurations and dependencies needed

 ## How to use it